alia6784/sep10-freedom-project/blog/entry02.md

 ## content
-For my content in blog 1 i was talking stating to talk about
+For my content in blog 1 I was starting to talk about the main sofware of photography/videography and I wanted to find a new way to incorporate technology into my topic.